LasagnaCake/MakaiLib/docs/specifications/text-tags.md

 - - *`text`* is optional if this is tag included
 - `=` for inserting values
 - - To be loaded from a JSON structure attached to the `Label`, with `text` being the key
+- - - Tree structure is separated by periods
 - `#[style]` for (limited) text stylization

 ### On the `#[style]` tag